hipe/tmx/doc/018-installing-and-deploying-python.md

   I learned first."

 - A matter of personal philosophy:
+  "I use only FOSS editors because 'free' as in 'freedom'."
+Or:
   "I use emacs (not vim) because it's more powerful (I can watch youtubes in one of my split-window panes).
-Also, Richard M Stallman is a personal friend of mine.
-And, 'free' as in 'freedom'."
+Also, Richard M Stallman is a personal friend of mine."

 - A matter of certain IDE's being de-facto required for the particular kind of development: Android Studio for android, XCode for iPhone,